jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/devopsweb/index.md

 2. Select the check box next to `app.js`.
 If you want to compare your version of the 'app.js' file with the version that is in the Git repository, click the arrow next to 'app.js'.
 3. Type a commit message.
 Somewhere in the message, be sure to include this phrase: `task <number of your work item>`.
 That phrase links this commit to the task work item.
 If you don’t remember the number, return to the Track &amp; Plan area to find it.
 ![Ready to commit a change to app.js][13]
-4. Click **COMMIT**.
+4. Click **Commit**.
 Your change is shown in the Active Branch section.
-5. Click **PUSH**.
+5. Click **Push**.
 Your local master branch is pushed to the remote master branch.

 ![Ready to push a file update][7]